 You can install SecureLine VPN on the most-used and common operating systems, which are iOS, Android, Mac, and Windows.
 And once you install the app on your device, you’ll be able to add the service’s browser extensions to Google Chrome and the App Store.

-Moreover, Avast SecureLine allows you to connect up to five devices at the same time using just one account.
-It all depends on your subscription plan, however.
-If you opt for the basic plan, you’ll only get one device connection.
+Moreover, Avast SecureLine allows you to connect up to ten devices at the same time using just one account.

 Avast SecureLine VPN operates 55 servers in 34 countries, which is significantly less than most of its competitors offer.
 Other VPN providers offer thousands of servers and cover much more ground than SecureLine.
 Nonetheless, despite its small grid, this VPN has a presence in pretty much every continent and important region.